For drivers, manufacturers, couriers and hauliers looking to transport goods from the UK to Norway by freight ferry, there are 2 options.

 The most popular way to travel to Norway by freight ferry in a van or lorry offers regular sailings and a level of flexibility.

-The only direct ferry route from the UK to Norway runs from Immingham to Brevik with DFDS Seaways.
-Former routes from Newcastle to Stavanger no longer operate.
-Sailings from Immingham to Norway go twice a week and take up to 36 hours.
 Brevik is around 160km from Oslo (or roughly an hour away) so this route involves the least amount of driving mileage and is ideal for artics, with the opportunity for a rest break on-board, or for unaccompanied trailers.

 This ferry can be the most expensive, but on-board facilities are excellent, with drivers enjoying an en-suite and complimentary meals on board.

 This is currently an unaccompanied freight service only.

 To book your UK to Norway freight ferry & tunnel ticket/s, use our bespoke booking tool below.
 Alternatively, you can take advantage of our expertise by getting in touch with a member of our expert multilingual team.